kyleaoconnell22/BDS_genomics_tutorial/README.md

 ## **Tutorial** <a name="TUT"></a>

 Make sure you download all the files and set up the directory structure first!
+You also need all dependencies in your path; see the conda commands in the workflow overview section above.
 If you have not done that then go back up one level and get everything set up.
-For those in a hurry, you can also just run:
+For those in a hurry, you can download files (but not dependencies) by running:
 ```
-sh setup.sh
+sh scripts/setup.sh
 ```

 ### *Run Commands*